Affordable Housing: Defining the Problem

 Luxury development + time

-The formula of the Projects scheme was as follows.
+The formula of the Mass Housing scheme was as follows.

 Refulator develops and keeps large volumes of affordable housing at a loss to boost the profits of other market sectors.

 This stock of affordable housing acted as a persistent alternative to market housing, thus keeping the prices in check.
 It is not that a regulator hates profit—it wants it as badly as anyone else.
-However, being a big, powerful, omnipresent, and slow-moving entity, the government is often willing to take losses in inherently less profitable sectors to boost other, more profitable sectors.
-It is also capable of taking and stockpiling losses in the form of national debt for decades in favor of nebulous benefits in the future.
-No other Profit Machine entity has the patience to take losses for so long, nor the mechanisms to outlive them, which makes the government a uniquely positioned cog.
+However, being present in every market sector, the government is often willing to take losses in inherently less profitable sectors to boost other, more profitable sectors, resulting in a net profit.
+The government is also capable of taking and stockpiling losses in the form of national debt for decades in favor of nebulous benefits in the future.
+No other Profit Machine entity has the patience to take losses for so long, nor the mechanisms to outlive them, which makes the government a uniquely positioned cog in the Machine.

-Exception.
-Some non-government Profit Machine entities span multiple market sectors and also subsidize losses in one sector with gains from another.
-Over time, if there is no other economic link between the losses and gains sectors, the entity simply cuts the loser loose.
-In rare cases, losses in one sector directly boost another, as with the Japan Railway Group.
+Fun Fact.
+Some private companies, notably Japan Railway Group, use a scaled-back version of the scheme.
 Public transit is a chronically unprofitable endeavor.
 Any increase in ticket cost will simply drive more riders towards buying a car.
 Facing that, Japan Railway Group pivoted to real estate, correctly reasoning that a train station creates an influx of people and drives the surrounding property values up.
-They continue to develop and maintain the train network at a loss, which directly boosts the profits of their real estate business, creating an overall profitable business.
-Today, Japan has one of the most robust public transit systems in the world.
+Japan Railway Group continues to develop and maintain the train network at a loss, which directly (important) boosts the profits of its real estate business, creating an overall profitable business.
+Today, Japan has one of the most robust public transit systems in the world - a testament to the scheme’s success.

-The value engineering of mass housing had a system-wide long-term outlook.
+The value engineering (you can’t escape it) of mass housing had a system-wide long-term outlook.
 The government intended to hold affordable housing indefinitely and had no interest in getting saddled with unnecessary maintenance fees.
-They leaned towards higher-quality construction: commonly, a reinforced concrete frame.
+They leaned towards higher-quality construction: commonly, a reinforced concrete frame, which is less forgiving to poor craftsmanship.
 The government could get a significant discount from suppliers, making it worthwhile through the sheer volume of the order.
 It was also willing to take a loss on the project from the start, driving the cost further down.

 All these factors combined created projects that, despite being affordable, were programmatically doomed from the outset.
 Let’s examine a typical example of such a project.